Updated on: July

 Sign up for our PAID Act webinar!

 Of course, please do not hesitate to contact the authors if you have any questions or would like to set up a PAID Act discussion call.
-Finally, please note that ISO Claims Partners will be incorporating any applicable technical reporting changes necessitated by CMS’s updates into its various reporting platforms.
+Finally, please note that Casualty Solutions will be incorporating any applicable technical reporting changes necessitated by CMS’s updates into its various reporting platforms.

 In pertinent part, the text of the PAID Act reads as follows: